cuiyaxuan/DenoiseST/README.md

-##### If the Python environment cannot run, you can also use the R language environment to execute it.
+##### If the Python environment cannot run Linear model, you can also use the R language environment to execute it.
 It's necessary to set up a virtual R environment.
 DenoiseST requires R 4.0+ and Bioconductor 3.12+.
 Specific package dependencies are defined in the package DESCRIPTION and are managed by the Bioconductor and devtools installers. <br>
 ##### Using virtual environment with conda
 ```R